AlexandreDecan/sismic/README.rst

 - A unit testing framework for statecharts, including generation of test scenarios
 - Visualize statecharts using `PlantUML <http://www.plantuml.com/plantuml>`__

+Some experimental features are also available as `feature branches <https://github.com/AlexandreDecan/sismic/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+branch%22>`__.

 Installation
 ------------